yao008/yao008.github.io/_pages/about.md

 News
 ======

+1. [Jan/2025] I am honored to join as an **Associate Editor** for the *Intelligent Communications: Modelling, Operation and Digital Twin* track of IEEE Communications Surveys & Tutorials (IEEE COMST).
+Eager to contribute to advancing research in this field.

+1. [Jan/2025] As the corresponding author, I'm happy that our paper *"Supervised Score-Based Modeling by Gradient Boosting"* has been accepted to the **Thirty-Ninth AAAI Conference on Artificial Intelligence (AAAI-25)**.
+See you in Philadelphia, Pennsylvania!

+1. [Jan/2025] I am honored to join as an **Associate Editor** for the *Big Data and Machine Learning for Communications* track of IEEE Open Journal of the Communications Society (IEEE OJ-COMS).
+Looking forward to serving the research community in this role.

 1. [Dec/2024] I am honored to join as an **Associate Editor** for the *Machine Learning and Communications* track of IEEE Transactions on Communications (IEEE TCOM).
 I look forward to serving our research community and advancing the field in this new role.

 1. [Dec/2024] I am honored to receive the **IEEE ComSoc Best Young Professional Award** in the "Best Early Career" category.